IBM/cloud-operators/README.md

 **Tip**: Just want to use a different account one time and don't want to manage a bunch of namespaces?
 You can also specify a different account in the individual [service configuration](#service-properties), by overriding the default [account context](#account-context-in-operator-secret-and-configmap).

 1. Get the IBM Cloud account details, including account ID, Cloud Foundry org and space, resource group, region, and API key credentials.
-2. Edit or replace the `secret-ibm-cloud-operator` secret in the Kubernetes namespace that you want to use to create services in the account.
+2. Edit or replace the `ibmcloud-operator-secret` secret in the Kubernetes namespace that you want to use to create services in the account.
-3. Edit or replace the `config-ibm-cloud-operator` configmap in the Kubernetes namespace that you want to use to create services in the account.
+3. Edit or replace the `ibmcloud-operator-defaults` configmap in the Kubernetes namespace that you want to use to create services in the account.
 4. Optional: [Set up a management namespace](#setting-up-a-management-namespace) so that cluster users with access across namespaces cannot see the API keys for the different IBM Cloud accounts.

 [Back to top](#ibm-cloud-operator)